Hayley Atwell Chooses To Accept Mission: Impossible

 What Happened in the Last Mission: Impossible Movie?

 2018’s Mission: Impossible – Fallout was the highest-grossing film in the series, taking in just under $800 million worldwide.
 It saw Ethan Hunt, played by Tom Cruise, and his Impossible Mission Force crew racing against time.
 Their particular impossible mission was to locate three missing plutonium cores.
 This task brings them into contact with some new faces, like CIA agent August Walker, played by Henry Cavill’s meaty forearms.
-(You may also know this role as “the reason why Superman‘s face looked weird in Justice League.”)
+(You may also know this role as “the reason why Superman’s face looked weird in Justice League,” although Henry Cavill has said he still wants to play Superman).
 In the course of the mission, IMF travels around the world and Hunt himself pulls off increasingly more bonkers stunts.
 So, you know, it was a Mission: Impossible movie.

 What Can We Expect from the Next Mission: Impossible?